FlightControl-User/x16-flash/README.md

 If you have an issue after a ROM upgrade, you always have the possibility to downgrade the ROM version if needed by reflashing an older version of a ROM.BIN file.
 However, since ROMs cannot be endlessly re-flashed it is highly recommended to first test your programs using the available emulators.

+The identified ROMs for flashing will be flashed from the highest ROM# number to the lowest ROM number.
+The last ROM that is considered for flashing is the on-board ROM.

+The reason why this sequence was chosen, is to ensure that the program has the ROM routines available for allowing the user to view the flashing results and press the keyboard to continue the process.

+Once the onboard ROM has been flashed, the program will automatically reset.

+Please find in more details this sequence explained visually, with an explanation of the screens and the meaning of the symbols/colors.